ovis-it/acht-wifi/README.md

 1️⃣ Select the WiFi Network
 Open your device’s WiFi settings and choose the network:

-📡 Network Name (SSID): Community-Acht
+📡 Network Name (SSID): Community AchtBerlin

 2️⃣ Enter Your Login Details
 Depending on your device, you may be asked to log in.
 Enter the following: